Roy Henry Bowyer-Yin

-Reverend Canon Roy Henry Bowyer-Yin MA (Cantab), Chaplain and Master of Choir, was an Anglican clergyman known for introducing a tradition of choral music to Ceylon (now Sri Lanka).
+Roy Henry Bowyer-Yin was an Anglican clergyman known for introducing a tradition of choral music to Ceylon (now Sri Lanka).
 He left an abiding musical presence in Sri Lanka.

 Early life and family

-Roy Bowyer-Yin was born in Singapore 1910 the son of a Dr Yin Suat Chuan and his wife Lydia Florence Bowyer.
+Roy Bowyer-Yin was born in Singapore 1910 the son of Dr. Yin Suat Chuan and his wife Lydia Florence Bowyer.
 He was the younger brother of Leslie Charteris.
 He later attended a preparatory school in Surrey and in 1924 received a scholarship to Marlborough College, Wiltshire.
 At Marlborough he established a reputation as a competent pianist and organist and a love of church music.

 King's College

 Bowyer-Yin joined King's College, Cambridge as a Maths undergraduate in 1929, but later changed to Law and finally to history graduating with honours in 1932.

 He attended a theological college at Cuddesdon and was ordained in the King's College Chapel, Cambridge on 18 October 1933.
-It was the first ordination to be held in the College.
-At the age of 23 on 7 October 1933, he assumed duties as Chaplain of King’s at the youngest permitted age for ordination to the diaconate.
+It was the first ordination to be held in the college.
+At the age of 23 on 7 October 1933, he assumed duties as Chaplain of King's at the youngest permitted age for ordination to the diaconate.